 It’s no longer enough to offer the best product on the market.
 Consumers are looking for more: real-time responses, effective self-service options, predictive maintenance, and more.
 They want solutions that cater to their digital products, busy schedules, and global locations.

-Manufacturers have to expand their goals beyond production and sales to include lifelong service support.
+In order for servitization in manufacturing to be successful, manufacturers have to expand their goals beyond production and sales to include lifelong service support.
 Consumers want to know that technical support is available for the lifespan of their machines and devices.
 Successful manufacturers will be the ones who integrate digital solutions into their business plans.
 This can range from AI-powered self-service tools to augmented reality assisted field service technicians to digital twins that provide virtual imagery for the operating life of industrial machinery.